adafruit/Adafruit_Learning_System_Guides/CircuitPython_Simple_Wordclock/README.md

 Follow the Adafruit learn guide here: https://learn.adafruit.com/vertical-wordclock/ !

+set_clock.py is a run once program to set the time.
+You will need to edit the code as seen in the comments for the exact date and time (without daylight savings time, please).

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from [Adafruit](https://www.adafruit.com)!